 In June 2016, the Financial Accounting Standards Board issued an update to the accounting standards for credit losses known as the "Current Expected Credit Losses" (CECL) methodology, which replaces the existing incurred loss methodology for certain financial assets.
-The Company intends to timely adopt the CECL methodology January 1, 2020, which involves an implementing accounting entry to retained earnings.
-In December 2018, the federal bank regulatory agencies approved a final rule which will be effective April 1, 2019 modifying their regulatory capital rules and providing an option to phase in over a period of three years the day-one regulatory capital effects of implementing the CECL methodology.
-The Company has not determined whether it will elect the three year phase in period for the day-one regulatory capital effects.
-See Note 1 to the consolidated financial statements, "Summary of Significant Accounting Policies: Recently Issued Accounting Standards" for more information on the CECL methodology.
+The Company will adopt the CECL methodology effective January 1, 2020, which involves an implementing accounting entry to retained earnings on a net-of-tax basis.
+In December 2018, the federal bank regulatory agencies approved a final rule which became effective April 1, 2019, modifying their regulatory capital rules and providing an option to phase in over a period of three years the day-one regulatory capital effects of implementing the CECL methodology.
+The Company does not expect the adoption of the CECL methodology to have a material adverse day-one impact to capital ratios and does not plan to adopt the phase in regulatory capital relief.
+See Note 1 to the consolidated financial statements, "Recently Issued Accounting Standards" for more information on the CECL methodology.